VEMS-ok/gr3d/README.md

 # getReal3D Extensions

 This repo contains the extensions to the getReal3D for the VEMS.
+The project itself is a playground for developing the extensions.

 ## Installation
 - Install the getReal3D unity pacakge.
 You'll have to request it from the UBCO Studios.
 Currently the getReal3D application only supports the following version of Unity.